-We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate discretely presented component units and remaining fund information of the County as of and for the fiscal year ended June 30, 2011, and have issued our report thereon dated December 21, 2011.
-Our report contained explanatory language describing the County's implementation of a new governmental accounting standard, which was effective July 1, 2010.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate discretely presented component units and remaining fund information of the County as of and for the fiscal year ended June 30, 2012, and have issued our report thereon dated December 28, 2012.
+Our report contained explanatory language describing our reliance upon the report of other auditors for the Solano County Fair.
 Our audit was performed for the purpose of forming opinions on the financial statements that collectively comprise the County's basic financial statements.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by OMB Circular A-133 and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain other procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects, in relation to the basic financial statements taken as a whole.

-The County's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-We did not audit the County's responses and, accordingly, we express no opinion on it.
+The County's response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
+We did not audit the County's response and, accordingly, we express no opinion on it.